 - Remove standing water: Look for water pooling in one spot or craters across planks.
 Sweep off the water after it rains.

 - Check your gutters: The primary role of gutters is to whisk water away from a home’s foundation.
 If they are full of leaves, pine needles, and other debris, then water can dam up and overflow onto the deck or saturate the ground near the deck posts.

 - Make sure your yard is graded correctly: If water cannot flow away from your home it will rest at the lowest spot which can be your foundation or your wooden deck.
 Keep an eye out for water pooling in your yard.

 - Keep up on maintenance: To get the most from your investment, keep up on maintenance.
 This includes keeping the surface clean, looking for loose boards and nails, and using proper wood preservatives.
 If you prefer to leave the maintenance to the experts, consider Schafer’s Decks for Life program to extend the life of your deck.

-Stop Dry Rot Now with Help from Expert Deck Contractors in Montclair
+Stop Dry Rot Now with Help from Expert Deck Builder in Montclair

 Your deck does not have to succumb to the effects of dry rot.
 Enlist the assistance of our team at Schafer Construction.
 We have been building and repairing decks for over 25 years.
 You can rely on us to make appropriate repairs quickly and efficiently, so you can get back to enjoying your outdoor oasis.